scandum/fluxsort/README.md

 Small array optimizations
 -------------------------
 For partitions smaller than 96 elements fluxsort uses quadsort's small array sorting routine.
-This routine uses branchless parity merges for the first 4, 8 or 16 elements, and twice-unguarded insertion sort to sort the remainder.
-If the array exceeds 24 elements, it is split in 4 segments, and parity merged.
-This gives a significant performance gain compared to the unguarded insertion sort used by most introsorts.
+This routine uses branchless parity merges which gives a significant performance gain compared to the unguarded insertion sort used by most introsorts.

 Big O
 -----